 Let’s look at an example metric query starting with the time series reported by the agent and finishing with a useful chart in Lightstep.
 We’ll use

-requests, which is a counter-type metric.
+requests, which is a delta metric kind.

 Here are three time series flushed from two different agents for the